KenpachiKen1/MarketMentor/docs/developerManual.md

 ##
 TESTS:
 Market Mentor does not have any automated tests:
-- This is a know limitation:
+- This is a known limitation:
 Endpoint testing was done manually through the use of Postman and just simple frontend responses.